mmyoung/DAPseq_pipeline_nf/README.md

 --fq_dir  The folder where the raw .fastq files are.
 --gsize The size of analyzing genome.
 --bowtie_idx The bowtei2 index directory. ## built with bowtie2-build command
---prime5_trim_len How many bases to trim for the 5' of reads.
---prime3_trim_len How many bases to trim for the 3' of reads. # parameter for trim_galore --gsize The size of analyzing genome. ## parameter for MACS2 --control_samples ## comma separated sample ID that are controls in the peak calling program, those samples won't be used for peak detection, if there are no contral samples, put null
+--gsize The size of analyzing genome. ## parameter for MACS2 --control_samples ## comma separated sample ID that are controls in the peak calling program, those samples won't be used for peak detection, if there are no contral samples, put null